Click on the Main Categories above to start your adventure.

 (Lehrer in Grindea 1995).
 Sometimes the symptoms of performance anxiety come

-this down to the theory that males are less able to express their feelings than
+(1990) puts this down to the theory that males are less able to express their

 Levels of performance anxiety

-performances.
-Age seems to be significant in the matter of performance anxiety
+their performances.
+Age seems to be significant in the matter of performance

-suggesting that as they get older, professional musicians are more able to cope
+anxiety suggesting that as they get older, professional musicians are more

-with stress (Clarke et al. 2000).
-The development of strategies for coping may
+able to cope with stress (Clarke et al. 2000).
+The development of strategies

-physical tension, flawed mental attitudes and social pressures.
-The one thing
+the result of physical tension, flawed mental attitudes and social pressures.

-that is not clear is whether physical tensions cause the flawed mental attitudes
+The one thing that is not clear is whether physical tensions cause the flawed

-or do flawed mental attitudes cause the physical tensions?
-Further research may
+mental attitudes or do flawed mental attitudes cause the physical tensions?

 The